Andrew Zawacki: Life and work

 Zawacki was educated at the College of William & Mary and, as a Rhodes Scholar, at the University of Oxford and the University of St Andrews.
 A former Fulbright Scholar to Australia, he earned his Ph.D. from the Committee on Social Thought at the University of Chicago.
 Zawacki is a member of Alpha Phi Alpha fraternity.

-Along with Andrew Joron, Zawacki is the literary co-executor of poet, novelist, and essayist Gustaf Sobin.
+Along with Andrew Joron, Zawacki is the literary co-executor of poet Gustaf Sobin.

-Zawacki's essays and reviews have appeared in national and international journals, among them the Times Literary Supplement, Boston Review, Chicago Review, How2, Open Letter, Australian Book Review, New German Critique, P.N.
-Review, and elsewhere.
-He edited Afterwards: Slovenian Writing 1945-1995, the first comprehensive anthology of Slovenian poetry, fiction, and non-fiction to appear in the US, as well as editing and co-translating Aleš Debeljak's new and selected poems, Without Anesthesia (Persea Books, 2011).
+Zawacki's essays and reviews have appeared in national and international journals, among them The Times Literary Supplement, Boston Review, Chicago Review, Australian Book Review, New German Critique, and P. N. Review.
+He edited Afterwards: Slovenian Writing 1945-1995, as well as editing and translating Aleš Debeljak's new and selected poems, Without Anesthesia (Persea Books, 2011).

-He is also the translator, from the French, of poet and psychoanalyst Sébastien Smirou's books See About: Bestiary (La Presse / Fence (magazine), 2017) and My Lorenzo, published in 2012 by Burning Deck with an introduction by Jennifer Moxley.
-Zawacki has earned translation fellowships from the National Endowment for the Arts, the Centre National du Livre, and French Voices, and has also translated Abdellatif Laâbi, Philippe Soupault, and Anne Portugal.
+He is also the translator, from the French, of poet and psychoanalyst Sébastien Smirou's books See About: Bestiary (La Presse/Fence Books, 2017) and My Lorenzo, published in 2012 by Burning Deck with an introduction by Jennifer Moxley.
+Zawacki has received translation fellowships from the National Endowment for the Arts, the Centre national du livre, and French Voices, and has also translated Abdellatif Laâbi, Philippe Soupault, and Anne Portugal.

-Translated into French by Sika Fakambi, Georgia was published in France in 2009 by Éditions de l'Attente, who also brought out Carnet Bartleby, in Fakambi's translation, in 2012.
-The French edition of Zawacki's first book, Par Raison de brisants, translated by Antoine Cazé, was issued by Éditions Grèges in 2011 and was a finalist for Le Prix Nelly Sachs.
+Translated into French by Sika Fakambi, Georgia was published in France in 2009 by Éditions de l'Attente and Carnet Bartleby in 2012.
+The French edition of Zawacki's first book, Par Raison de brisants, translated by Antoine Cazé, was issued by Éditions Grèges in 2011 and was a finalist for Le Prix Nelly-Sachs.
 Translated by Anne Portugal, Sonnetssonnants appeared in a bilingual edition in the Collection américaine from Joca Seria.